 - Your reflection on your project's successes and difficulties

 - Your reflection on what you've learned during the EE process

 Your completed Extended Essay, along with your supervisor's report, will then sent to the IBO to be graded.
 We'll cover the assessment criteria in just a moment.

 What Should You Write About in Your Extended Essay?

-You can technically write about anything, so long as the IBO approves it.
-However, you should choose a topic that falls into one of the IB Course Categories, (such as Theatre, Film, Spanish, French, Math, Biology, etc.) which shouldn’t be difficult because there are so many class subjects.
+You can technically write about anything, so long as it falls within one of the approved DPs listed above.
+However, you should choose a topic that falls into one of the IB Course Categories, (such as Theatre, Film, Spanish, French, Math, Biology, etc.) which shouldn't be difficult because there are so many class subjects.
 Here is a range of sample topics with the attached extended essay: